zsweet25/Q4/README.md

 Im learning stuff with arrays and lists right now, java is pretty different then python so its a little bit of a change

 Learned about ArrayLists today.
 Its an import you have to do to be able to make an array flexable.
 You call it by doing ArrayList<xxxxx> = new ArrayList<xxx>();
+Learned more about Arraylists, I learned how to add and remove them.
+I learned how to change them and little commands you can do with them like indexOf